 You also have other ways to run the Control Panel.
 For example, you can press Windows+R to open a Run dialog and then type either “control” or “control panel” and press Enter.

 This command can be run from a Command Prompt or PowerShell window, too.

 You often won’t need to access the Control Panel directly—that’s what Microsoft is counting on.
 Even while you’re using the Settings application, many settings pages link to individual Control Panel applets that offer additional settings.

 Even the new Add or Remove Programs pane in Settings links to the classic Programs and Features tool, also known as the “Uninstall or change a program” pane.

-- › How to Turn Off Sticky Keys on Windows 10
+- › How to Find Your IP Address on a Windows 10 PC

 - › How to Permanently Uninstall Microsoft Teams on Windows 10